jneuhauser/swupdate/doc/source/sw-description.rst

 partitions : UBI layout
 -----------------------

-This tag allows to change the layout of UBI volumes.
+This tag allows one to change the layout of UBI volumes.
 Please take care that MTDs are not touched and they are configured by the Device Tree or in another way directly in kernel.